 Please review the full eligibility requirements here.

 GRANT TYPES & AMOUNTS

-Our General Fund grants can be used for operating support or for special projects, depending on a few criteria.
+Our General Fund grants can be used for general operating support or for special projects, depending on a few criteria.
 All of our grants are for one year.

-- Operating Support: Operating support grants are reserved for 501(c)(3) tax-exempt groups whose budgets don’t exceed $500,000.
+- Operating Support: Operating support grants are reserved for 501(c)(3) tax-exempt groups whose budgets are up to $500,000 a year.
 The maximum request allowed is $15,000.

 - Project Support: Project support grants are available to exempt groups, non-exempt groups, and fiscally sponsored groups, regardless of budget size.
 The maximum grant amount is $15,000 for fiscally sponsored and 501(c)(3) groups and $7,000 for groups that have neither federal tax-exempt status nor a fiscal sponsor.

 Please note that while project grants are open to large-budget organizations, funding priority will be given to smaller, grassroots groups that are led by the communities most impacted.